 “Then you need to put that information in a suitable environment.
 This is very important – without the right space to properly function, the information is useless.” he says.
-“Think of the environment as the great, great, great grandson of Second Life [the online game where you create an avatar of yourself and interact with other people in a digital world].
+“Think of the environment as the great, great, great grandson of Second Life [the online game where you create an avatar of yourself and interact with other people].
 It would have to be sensory rich to keep the brain active.
 Then there would be the problems of recreating the other sensations that make us human, like feeling butterflies in our stomachs – without these you would lose emotional depth.”

 If this were possible, it would immediately remove the problem of ageing – a digital file could, if looked after properly, last forever.
 Whether the copy could be classed as the same person, though, or even a person at all, is another question altogether – and it might be one we have to start thinking seriously about.